ewalldo/Packages-Project/Assets/ExtraAttributes/README.md

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
-- 1.1: Added extra attributes (AnimatorParamField, AssetPreview, HorizontalRule)
+- 1.1: Added extra attributes (AnimatorParamField, AssetPreview, HorizontalRule, StreamingAssetsPath)

 ## 3 - Features <a name="features"/>
 - Enhanced Headers and Label Fields: The package offers an enhanced version of headers and labels in the Inspector.
 These improved headers allow you to customize your component fields, making it simpler to understand their purpose at a glance.